cu-csci-1300-intro-programming/spring-2025-web/docs/_posts/2025-04-20-Week-15-Sorting-Algorithms-And-Recursion.markdown

 Alex starts with an empty list.
 They ask a friend to keep entering positive integers, one at a time.
 The program will continuously prompt the user with "Please enter a number:" until -1 is entered and each number influences the list in some way:

-1. If the list is empty, Alex adds the number to the list immediately.
+1. If the list is empty, Alex adds the number to the list immediately and does not consider the remaining rules of the game
-1. If the number is divisible by both 3 and 5, Alex does both: remove the first and last numbers from the list (if there is a number).
 1. If the number is divisible by 5, Alex removes the first number from the list (if there is one).
 1. If the number is divisible by 3, Alex removes the last number from the list (if there is one).
+1. NOTE: If the number is divisible by both 3 and 5, Alex does both: remove the first and last numbers from the list (if there is a number).
 1. If none of the above applies, Alex simply adds the number to the end of the list.